ronaldoussoren/py2app/doc/index.rst

 because the py2app bootstrap application is universal, so Finder will try and launch natively by default.

+Alternatively, the ``--prefer-ppc`` option can be used as a shortcut to ensure that this Info.plist key is set.

 Example setup.py templates
 --------------------------